Romilly's HART® and Fieldbus Web Site

 Some protocols

 This table shows a selection of interesting industrial communication protocols.
-Look at the "physical layer" to find restrictions on speed and cable length.
+Look at the "physical layer" (refer to the table above) to find restrictions on topology and cable length.
 Look at the "data types" and "meaning of data" to see what sort of information each protocol is good at.

-Protocol Physical layer Data types Meaning of data
+Protocol Physical layer Speed Data types Meaning of data

-HART HART FSK (1.2kbps) Integers, bits, floating point, date, text Universal and common-practice commands.
+HART FSK FSK 1.2kbps Integers, bits, floating point, time, date, text, trends, alarms, events, status Universal and common-practice commands.

-WorldFIP IEC1158-2 (H1) Integers, bits, floating point, text Companion standards for standard devices.
+WorldFIP Integers, bits, floating point, text Companion standards for standard devices.

-FOUNDATION Fieldbus IEC1158-2 (H1) Integers, bits, floating point, date, time, text Standard function blocks for control in the field.
-Device Descriptions for extensions
+FOUNDATION Fieldbus H1 Integers, bits, floating point, date, time, text, alarms, events Standard function blocks for control in the field.
+DD for extensions

 * Floating point and text extensions exist, but are non-standard and not always compatible between devices.